-The Authority is responsible for maintaining a number of War Memorials honouring local people who fell in two world wars and other conflicts, which are situated in parks and streets.
-These have been valued on a depreciated replacement cost basis.
+The Authority is responsible for maintaining a number of War Memorials honouring local people who fell in two world wars and other conflicts.
+These are situated in parks and streets and have been valued on a depreciated replacement cost basis.